OSAS/rh-events/2012/KVM Forum + oVirt Workshop.md

 For more information, including speaker bio, visit http://kvmforumovirtworkshop2012.sched.org/event/ff493b72d2b64336d0a3d84705da91a7?iframe=yes&w=750&sidebar=yes&bg=no#?iframe=yes&w=750&sidebar=yes&bg=no

+## Spice Status Update
+### Name: Hans de Goede
+### Time: November 7, 2012 16:00 - 16:30 CEST

+Spice, the opensource remote virtual desktop protocol, aims to provide a complete open source solution for interaction with virtualized desktop devices.
+As such Spice is undergoing rapid development atm.
+This talk will look back at what has been achieved the last year, and look forward to what the Spice team plans to work on for the coming year.

+The talk is for developers and users who are using Spice, plan to deploy Spice in the future, or are interested in Spice in general.
+The audience is expected to be familiar with generic virtualization concepts, but no deep technical knowledge is required.

+For more information, including speaker bio, visit http://kvmforumovirtworkshop2012.sched.org/event/3ab961d729c92f83245c86cfca78efd5?iframe=yes&w=750&sidebar=yes&bg=no#?iframe=yes&w=750&sidebar=yes&bg=no

 ## A New Chipset for Qemu - Intel's Q35
 ### Name: Jason Baron
 ### Time: November 7, 2012 16:30 - 17:00 CEST